aimee-mcneil-melville/ToDo-Full-Stack/README.md

 In order to complete the implementation of authentication for this app, we need to make changes on both the client-side and the server-side to enable user registration and sign-in.
 We're also going to protect certain routes (the ones that alter data) so that only authenticated users can call them.
 Here is a list of things we need to do:

-### Server-side

-- Create POST routes for `/auth/register` and `/auth/signin`
-- Save a hash of the user's password instead of the clear text password
-- Make the following routes accept only authenticated requests
-    - PUT `/api/v1/fruits`
-    - POST `/api/v1/fruits`
-    - DELETE `/api/v1/fruits`

 ### Client-side

 - Determine if the current user is logged in or not